1st Somerset Militia: Napoleonic Wars

-However, the Peace of Amiens was shortlived and Britain declared war on France once more in May 1803.
+However, the Peace of Amiens was short-lived and Britain declared war on France once more in May 1803.
 The 1st and 2nd Somerset Militia had already been embodied in March (the 3rd was not reformed) and were brought up to a higher establishment (1200 men in 12 companies) by supplementaries in June.
 Both regiments did duty in South West England, where the 1st provided parties to man the fire beacons on the hills.
 Both regiments had detachments of selected Sharpshooters, and early in November the district commander, Maj-Gen Thomas Grosvenor, held a competition between them, the best marksmen to be awarded a red feather in their cap.
 (Note: The shooting competition was held at ranges of 200 and 300 yards, suggesting that the sharpshooters used Baker rifles rather than the standard infantry Brown Bess smoothbore musket.)

 In March 1804 Regimental HQ was at Tiverton, with detachments at Crediton, Ottery St Mary and Honiton.
 On 21–22 June it marched to Winchester, then on 3–5 July to Portchester Castle and Gosport (six companies each).
 However, on 23 August it started out for Weymouth where both the 1st and 2nd Somersets were camped with the 1st Staffordshire Militia in a brigade commanded by Maj-Gen Lord Charles FitzRoy, while the King was in residence at Gloucester Lodge.
 The regiment remained until October, then spent the winter at Gosport Barracks before returning to Weymouth from July to October 1805.
 This time the 1st and 2nd Somersets were brigaded with the 1st Royal Lancashire and the North Yorkshire Militia.
 On 1 September the 1st Somersets consisted of 873 men in 10 companies under the command of Lt-Col John Leigh.